United States at the Rugby World Cup

 The United States national rugby union team has played in all but two Rugby World Cups since the inaugural tournament in 1987.

-The USA is the second strongest national rugby side in North America, and the third strongest in the Americas after Argentina and Canada.
+The USA is the strongest national rugby side in North America, and the second strongest in the Americas after the Argentina national rugby team.

 Map of nations best results, excluding nations which unsuccessfully participated in qualifying tournaments.

 The U.S. has played in eight World Cups from the inaugural 1987 tournament to the 2019 tournament—all but the 1995 and 2023 World Cups.
 The team's best result so far has been to win one game—which they accomplished in 1987, 2003, and 2011.

-The U.S. is set to host it in 2031.
+The U.S. is set to host the Rugby World Cup in 2031.